 Using a blender, immersion blender, or potato masher break up the broccoli into smaller bite sized pieces or until puree’d (smooth & creamy).

-Also, we now have an email list & I’d love to have you as a subscriber!
+Stay up to date on coupons and new recipes by joining our email list!
 You can subscribe here & stay up to date on all the happenings here at Cherished Cottage.

 As I mentioned in previous posts, Lisa comes up with most of her recipes at some pretty random times.
 This specific one she came up with around 5 this morning (while the rest of us were sleeping!) and I personally think it’s a keeper!

 This breakfast casserole packs a lot of flavor between the pumpkin, apples, and brown sugar and it isn’t super sweet.
 This recipe is also really cool because you can eat it when it comes out of the oven or serve it at room temperature for a quick breakfast one the go!